kewisch/ical.js/README.md

 Last off, if you add the `--remote` option, karma will listen on all interfaces.
 This is useful if you are running the browser to test in a VM, for example when using [Internet Exporer VM images](https://www.modern.ie/virtualization-tools).

-#### in the browser (the old way)

-Running `grunt test-server` will start a webserver and open the page in your browser.
-You can then select and execute tests as you wish.
-If you want to run all tests you can also open a second terminal and run `grunt test-browser`

 ### Code Coverage
 ICAL.js is set up to calculate code coverage.
 You can